 FAQ:

-2. Why is updating my will important?
+2. Why is it important to keep my will up to date?